Marius-450/anisha/README.md

 * add an option to cut corners of a `shape._line()` at any angle (usefull with stars, polygons... ).
 * `auto-write = False` behavior.
 * reduce memory use with lots of pixels and/or big strokes.
-* fusion 2 shapes in one.
+* merge 2 shapes in one.